-There are units with a wider communication range and more enhanced battery preservation settings but the rugged build of Cobra’s flagship model, along with its array of useful features, makes it our top pick.
+There are units with a wider communication range and more enhanced battery-preservation settings, but the rugged build of Cobra’s flagship model, along with its array of useful features, makes it our top pick.

-The best long-range
+The best long-range option

 The best for backcountry emergencies

-The best budget
+The best budget option